MinecraftBedrockArchiver/Metadata/README.md

-# MinecraftAppxArchiverMeta
+# Metadata
-The metadata collected by my instance of MinecraftAppxArchiver
+The metadata collected by my instance of Archiver